tvdboom/ATOM/docs_sources/api/predicting/transform.md

 </blockquote>
 <strong>verbose: int or None, optional (default=None)</strong>
 <blockquote>
 Verbosity level of the output.
-If None, it uses the `training`'s verbosity.
+If None, it uses the trainer's verbosity.
 Possible values are:
 <ul>
 <li>0 to not print anything.</li>
 <li>1 to print basic information.</li>